BGU-CS-VIL/sdtw-cuda-torch/README.md

 | **vs. Maghoumi memory** | — | 96.9% less | 98.0% less |
 | **vs. Maghoumi speed** | — | **67× faster** | 6.5× faster |

-> For N > 1024, Maghoumi fails entirely.
-This repo handles N=2048 and beyond.

 ### When to Use Each Mode

 | Scenario | Mode | Reason |